In congenital adrenal hyperplasia (CAH), a

 Kids with CAH should wear a medical ID necklace or bracelet.

-can be done to identify CAH carriers and for prenatal diagnosis.
+to identify CAH carriers and for prenatal diagnosis.